 - In addition to supporting information sharing among grantees, we’re working to connect them with other important stakeholders in their country’s HIV response, such as, UNAIDS country offices, other youth networks, the International HIV/AIDS Alliance, funding organisations, etcetera.

-Two additional rounds of grantees will be selected and announced in 2012 and 2013.
-All of our funding decisions will continue to be made by a community review panel of young people from the region.
+Two additional rounds of grantees were selected and announced in 2012 and 2013.